-Super output areas (SOAs) were designed to improve the reporting of small area statistics and are built up from groups of output areas (OAs).
-Statistics for lower layer super output areas (LSOAs) and middle layer super output areas (MSOAs) were originally released in 2004 for England and Wales.
-Scotland also released statistics for data zones (equivalent to LSOAs) in 2004 and intermediate geographies (equivalent to MSOAs) in 2005.
+Super output areas (SOA) were designed to improve the reporting of small area statistics and are built up from groups of output areas (OA).
+Statistics for lower layer super output areas (LSOA) and middle layer super output areas (MSOA) were originally released in 2004 for England and Wales.
+Scotland also released statistics for data zones (DZ), that were equivalent to LSOAs, in 2004 and intermediate geographies (IG), that were equivalent to MSOAs, in 2005.
 Northern Ireland introduced LSOAs in 2005 but do not have an MSOA geography.

 Maintaining stability as far as possible was key for the 2011 Census.
 LSOAs and MSOAs created following the 2001 Census continue to exist unless a significant population change occurred between 2001 and 2011, and household minimum and maximum thresholds were breached.
-Simplistically, where populations have become too big, the LSOA/MSOA has been split into two or more areas; where populations have become too small the LSOA/MSOA has been merged with an adjacent one.
+Simplistically, where populations have become too big, the LSOAs/MSOAs have been split into two or more areas; where populations have become too small, the LSOAs/MSOAs have been merged with an adjacent one.
 Responses to the Output Geography Consultation from December 2009 to March 2010 were also considered in the redesign of OAs and SOAs.
-Consequently, the total changes across the output area hierarchy were no more than five per cent overall.
+Consequently, the total changes across the OA hierarchy were no more than 5% overall.